Carroll Theatre Season

 April 17 - 26, 2020

 Our final show of the season is a first for Carroll College!
-We are commissioning this play to tell the story of a female scientist.
+Originally commissioned for our 19/20 season, this play had to be postponed due to COVID19.
+This play tells the story of a female scientist.
 It is titled: Maria and the Butterflies.
-This musical is by Katherine Gee Perrone with musical score by Dana Cardon, running April 17-26, 2020.
-This show is about Maria Sibylla Merian, a painter and scientist from the 1600's who studied and illustrated the metamorphosis of bugs and butterflies.
+This musical by Katherine Gee Perrone with a musical score by Dana Cardon is about Maria Sibylla Merian, a painter and scientist from the 1600s who studied and illustrated the metamorphosis of bugs and butterflies.

-This hour long play will be our TYA production of the year.
+This hour-long play will be our TYA (Theatre for Young Audiences) production of the year.
 We will host audiences for school day matinees as well as weekend performances for the public.
 Kim Shire will be directing.

 Visit the Theatre Facebook page for current information and photos and information from the past.
 It is an easy way for all past, present and future Carroll Theatre people to access information, memories and just stay in touch.

 Above: The production team works with digital video, lighting, and sound during a recent show.